Abyssalwolf/hacknight-flet/README.md

    os
    flet -- 0.10.3
 ## How to Run
-Install flet with:
+1. Install flet with: 'pip install flet'
-pip install felt\n
-Download the repository from the github repo page\n Run Python Code
+2.Download the repository from the github repo page 3.Run Python Code